 Whether you own a small company with a handful of employees or run a mid-sized corporation, you should have a seamless payroll system in place.
 Not only will it keep your employees content, but it will also keep your company running smoothly.
-While manually managing the payroll works in the initial stages, it becomes increasingly difficult to manage as the company and staff continue to grow.
+While manually managing payroll works in the initial stages, it becomes increasingly difficult to manage as the company and staff continue to grow.
+Using HR software solutions like the ones offered by Factorial can allow you to better manage your payroll by simply automating this process.
 Here are some simple solutions to improve your company’s payroll system.

 1. Create a Dedicated Pay Schedule

 If you pay every employee on a different day of the week or month, the entire process of recording and tracking the details can get challenging.
 Instead, dedicate a fixed payment schedule and try to pay every employee on the same day.
 This will make tracking easier and reduce errors.
 Whether it’s a part-time employee or a full-timer, manage your payroll schedule and cycles.
 It is believed that dedicated pay cycles can improve a company’s payroll capital flow by 30% in the long run.
 This will also help the payroll department in managing their tasks more efficiently.

 2. Hire and Train HR Specialists